sjau/easysnap/README.md

 ## easysnapList

 easysnapList is a simple bash script that loops through the dataset properties to find occurences of easynsap:xxx custom properties.
 It also parses the easysnapRecv config file (if present).
 It prints a list of found dataset incl. how many snapshots it should keep.
+It contains a few options to allows you to output non-coloured text, only dataset with an easynspa custom property or only datasets in the `/etc/easynsap/easysnapRecv` file.
+See help using:
+`./easysnapList -h`

 ### How to use